SaxionLED/x80sv/README.md

 - Launch the robot drivers on the robot laptop:
 >_x80sv:~/catkin_ws $ roslaunch x80sv_bringup real_robot.launch_

+If everything is well, the usb led should be blinking.

 - Launch the navigation system for the x80sv on the robot laptop:
 >_x80sv:~/catkin_ws $ roslaunch x80sv_navigation x80sv_navigation.launch_

+If anything goes wrong, just press the red button to poweroff the robot again.

 --------------
 Robot steering
 --------------
+This section describes how to control the robot.

 - Launch rviz (_http://wiki.ros.org/rviz_):
 >_:~/catkin_ws $ rviz_